Charlie Wilson's War (film): Russian reception

-In February 2008, it was revealed that the film would not release in Russian theaters.
+In February 2008, it was revealed that the film would not be released in Russian theaters.
 The rights for the film were bought by Universal Pictures International (UPI) Russia.
 It was speculated that the film would not appear because of a certain point of view that depicted the Soviet Union unfavorably.
 UPI Russia head Yevgeny Beginin denied that, saying, "We simply decided that the film would not make a profit."
 Reaction from Russian bloggers was also negative.
 One wrote: "The whole film shows Russians, or rather Soviets, as brutal killers."

-Historicity
+Historical accuracy

 Mujahideen support

 While the film depicts Wilson as an immediate advocate for supplying the mujahideen with Stinger missiles, a former Reagan administration official recalls that he and Wilson, while advocates for the mujahideen, were actually initially "lukewarm" on the idea of supplying these missiles.
-Their opinion changed when they discovered that rebels were successful in downing Soviet gunships with them.
+Their opinion changed when they discovered that rebels were successfully downing Soviet gunships with them.
 As such, they were actually not supplied until 1987, during the second Reagan term, and their provision was advocated mostly by Reagan defense officials and influential conservatives.

 Happy ending

-According to Melissa Roddy, a Los Angeles film maker with inside information from the production, the film's happy ending where Wilson is awarded came about because Tom Hanks did not feel comfortable with an original draft which ended on a scene featuring the September 11 attacks.
+According to Melissa Roddy, a Los Angeles film maker with inside information from the production, the film's happy ending where Wilson receives an award came about because Tom Hanks did not feel comfortable with an original draft, which ended on a scene featuring the September 11 attacks.
 Citing the original screenplay, which was very different from the final product, in Reel Power: Hollywood Cinema and American Supremacy Matthew Alford wrote that the film gave up "the chance to produce what at least had the potential to be the Dr. Strangelove of our generation".

-Academic Research
+Academic research

-The book and the film based on it are mostly rated negatively in terms of historical accuracy.
+The film received a mixed reaction in terms of historical accuracy.